1 About the Complaints Scheme

 6.11 When the relevant regulator(s) have told a complainant in writing that they will not be investigating their complaint, they will also notify the Complaints Commissioner of this fact.
 The Complaints Commissioner will not review the relevant regulator(s)’ decision unless the complainant requests this.
 Where the complainant does request this, the Complaints Commissioner will decide whether the complaint falls within the scope of the Scheme and, if so, whether it would be appropriate to conduct an investigation.

-6.13 Paragraph 6.12 also applies to a complaint received by the Complaints Commissioner when he is conducting a Stage 2 investigation into another complaint from the same complainant.
+6.13 Paragraph 6.12 also applies to a complaint received by the Complaints Commissioner when they are conducting a Stage 2 investigation into another complaint from the same complainant.

 6.14 The Complaints Commissioner will not investigate any complaint which is outside the scope of the Scheme, but the final decision on whether a particular case is so excluded rests with the Complaints Commissioner.